-The University Library performs surveys and analyses of publication patterns on behalf of the University's management.
+The University Library performs surveys and analyses of publication patterns, primarily on behalf of the University's management.
 The analyses are part of the basis that is used for assessing research funding.

 Bibliometrics at the University